vitessio/website/content/en/docs/vreplication/reshard.md

 **mandatory**

 <div class="cmd">
-Name of target keyspace and the associated workflow name to create for this Reshard workflow.
+Name of keyspace being sharded and the associated workflow name, used in later commands to refer back to this reshard.
 </div>

 #### source_shards
 **mandatory**

 <div class="cmd">
-Comma separated shard names to reshard to.
+Comma separated shard names to reshard from.
 </div>

 #### target_shards